ghunshoot/Yolo_Object_Detection/README.md

-# Object detection using Yolo-v3 with CPU/GPU or Yolo-v3-tiny with a Jetson Nano
+# Object detection using Yolo-v3 in a Linux with GPU or Yolo-v3-tiny in a Jetson Nano/Linux with CPU
 Object detection using yolov3-tiny and inference in a Jetson Nano Developer Kit.

 ## Introduction